tomalbrc/filament/docs/src/content/decoration-behaviours.md

 ## `interact_execute` / `lock` behaviour

+Defines a behaviour that runs a command, for decorations.

 This behaviour is available under 2 names, `interact_execute` and `lock`.
 The name `lock` exists to keep compatibility with older versions of filament / filament configs.

-Defines a behaviour that runs a command, for decorations.

 It's an analog to the `execute` item behaviour.

+The command will only run once if a key is specified

 ### Fields:
 - `key`: The identifier of the key required to unlock.